JGCRI/helios/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-`helios` is an R package to process heating and cooling degrees for GCAM from various sources such as WRF and CMIP.
+`helios` is an R package to process heating and cooling degrees for the Global Change Analysis Model (GCAM) from various sources such as WRF and CMIP.

 <br>